Complications of prolonged standing

 The complications of prolonged standing are conditions that may arise after standing, walking, or running for prolonged periods.
 Many of the complications come from prolonged standing (more than 60% of a work day) that is repeated several times a week.
 Many jobs require prolonged standing, such as "retail staff, baristas, bartenders, assembly line workers, security staff, engineers, catering staff, library assistants, hair stylists and laboratory technicians".

-The basic physiological change that occurs in the body during prolonged standing or sudden stand from supine position is that there will be increased pooling of blood in leg, which decreases the venous return and so there will be decreased cardiac output, which ultimately causes systolic Blood pressure to fall (hypotension).
+The basic physiological change that occurs in the body during prolonged standing or sudden stand from supine position is that there will be increased pooling of blood in the legs.
+This decreases the venous return, and so there will be decreased cardiac output, which ultimately causes systolic blood pressure to fall (hypotension).
 This hypotension may lead the subject to faint or to have other symptoms of hypotension.

 Standing requires about 10% more energy than sitting.

 Prevalence

 There are no exact measures of how prevalent the complications are.
 However, European studies report that between one third and one half of all workers spend at least four hours per Working time (for an average workday of eight hours) standing or walking.
 One estimate from the United Kingdom stated that over 11 million people stand for long periods of time without rest.